+A.

-A. Annual financial and compliance audits:
+Annual financial and compliance audits:

-(1) The financial audit shall cover the entire financial reporting entity including the primary government and the component units of the primary government, if any.
+The financial audit shall cover the entire financial reporting entity including the primary (1) government and the component units of the primary government, if any.
 For any financial and compliance audit the agency should produce all documents necessary to conduct the engagement.

-The primary government shall determine whether an agency that is a separate (a) legal entity from the primary government is a component unit of the primary government as defined by GASBS 14, 39, 61, and 80 (as amended).
+(a) The primary government shall determine whether an agency that is a separate legal entity from the primary government is a component unit of the primary government as defined by GASBS 14, 39, 61, and 80 (as amended).
 The flowchart at GASBS 61.68 may be useful in making this determination.
 The primary government shall notify all other agencies determined to be component units by September 15 of the subsequent fiscal year.
 Failure to meet this due date results in a compliance finding.
 IPAs shall use GASB guidelines as found in relevant GASBS to determine the correct presentation of the component unit.
 All agencies that meet the criteria to be a component unit of the primary government shall be included with the audited financial statements of the primary government by discrete presentation or blended, as appropriate.
-Component units are reported using the government financial reporting format.
-Component units of component units are also subject to OSA review, and must be reported using the government financial reporting format.
+Component units are reported using the government financial reporting format if they have one or more of the characteristics described at AAG SLV 1.01.
 If a component unit does not qualify to be reported using the governmental format and is not statutorily required to be reported using the governmental format, that fact shall be explained in the notes to the financial statements (summary of significant accounting policies: financial reporting entity).
 If there was a change from the prior year's method of presenting a component unit or change in component units reported, the notes to the financial statements shall disclose the reason(s) for the change.

-(b) If a primary government has no component units, that fact shall be disclosed in the notes to the financial statements (summary of significant accounting policies: financial reporting entity).
+If a primary government has no component units, that fact shall be disclosed in (b) the notes to the financial statements (summary of significant accounting policies: financial reporting entity).
 If the primary government has component units that are not included in the financial statements due to materiality, that fact shall also be disclosed in the notes.

-(c) The state auditor requires component unit(s) to be audited by the same audit firm that audits the primary government (except for public housing authority component units that are statutorily exempt from this requirement, and the statewide ACFR).
+The state auditor requires component unit(s) to be audited by the same audit (c) firm that audits the primary government (except for public housing authority component units that are statutorily exempt from this requirement, and the statewide ACFR).
 For clarification, housing departments of a local government or a regional housing authority are not exempt from this requirement.
 Requests for exemption from this requirement shall be submitted in writing by the primary government to the state auditor.
 If the request to use a different auditor for the component unit is approved in writing by the state auditor, the following requirements shall be met: